Dodo: Behaviour and ecology

 Little is known of the behaviour of the dodo, as most contemporary descriptions are very brief.
 Based on weight estimates, it has been suggested the male could reach the age of 21, and the female 17.
 Studies of the cantilever strength of its leg bones indicate that it could run quite fast.
 The legs were robust and strong to support the bulk of the bird, and also made it agile and manoeuvrable in the dense, pre-human landscape.
 Though the wings were small, well-developed muscle scars on the bones show that they were not completely vestigial, and may have been used for display behaviour and balance; extant pigeons also use their wings for such purposes.

 Unlike the Rodrigues solitaire, there is no evidence that the dodo used its wings in intraspecific combat.
 Though some dodo bones have been found with healed fractures, it had weak pectoral muscles and more reduced wings in comparison.
 The dodo may instead have used its large, hooked beak in territorial disputes.
 Since Mauritius receives more rainfall and has less seasonal variation than Rodrigues, which would have affected the availability of resources on the island, the dodo would have less reason to evolve aggressive territorial behaviour.
 The Rodrigues solitaire was therefore probably the more aggressive of the two.
-In 2016, the first 3D endocast was made from the brain of the dodo; the brain-to-body-size ratio was similar to that of modern pigeons, indicating that dodos were probably equal in intelligence.